amargaritov/starlit/README.md

-# Hutter Prize Submission 2021a: Preprocessing by read-alike enwiki article sorting + cmix
+# Hutter Prize Submission 2021a: Preprocessing STARLIT + cmix
-Released by Artemiy Margaritov on May 8, 2021.
+Released by Artemiy Margaritov on May 8, 2021.by read-alike enwiki article sorting

 This repository includes materials for a Hutter Prize Submission (submission-2021a).
 It contains:
 * the source code of a new preprocessing algorithm that is tailored for enwik9 compression -- the _SorTing ARticLes by sImilariTy_ (STARLIT),